 Inside view of MITS 7440

-MITS proceeded to develop a number of other desktop (908DM and 1440), and later, handheld calculators which were sold as kits or fully-assembled.
-While the calculator line was initially successful, the intense competition in the marketplace, along with the introduction of single-chip calculator IC's by various large chip makers such as Texas Instruments, Rockwell and General Instrument, not to mention intense competition from Japanese electronic calculator manufacturers Sharp, Casio, and Toshiba, it became ever more difficult for MITS to remain price-competitive in the market.
+MITS proceeded to develop a number of other desktop (908DM, 1200-Series and the 1440), and later, handheld calculators, all of which were sold as kits or fully-assembled.
+While the calculator line was initially successful, intense competition in the electronic calculator marketplace, along with the introduction of single-chip calculator IC's by various large chip makers such as Texas Instruments, Rockwell and General Instrument, not to mention stiff competition from Japanese electronic calculator manufacturers Sharp, Casio, and Canon, it became ever more difficult for MITS to remain price-competitive in the market.
 There was also tough competition in the electronics kit market from Heathkit, which offered a number of high-quality build-it-yourself calculator products.
-By the late part of 1973, it was possible to buy a mass-market calculator fully assembled, for less than it cost to buy one of MITS 816, 1440, or 908DM desktop calculator kits.
+By the late part of 1973, it was possible to buy a mass-market calculator fully assembled for less than it cost to buy one of MITS 816, 1440, or 908DM desktop calculator kits.

 Cover of the Famous January, 1975 Popular Electronics, with Altair 8800

-As a result of these market pressures, MITS management came to the realization that they were going to have to come up with a new product to recapture the revenue that the sagging sales of their calculators was causing.
-The result was the Altair 8800 computer, a "complete" (albeit, quite limited without additional expansion) Intel 8080 microprocessor-based computer kit for $379, or fully-assembled for $479.
-Another front-cover feature in Popular Electronics magazine, and MITS was on the way to an astounding (yet daunting to the small company) success, and MITS' place in history as the maker of the first "minicomputer" replacement at a price that made it affordable to a mass market of computer hobbyists.
+As a result of these market pressures, MITS management realized that they were going to have to come up with a new product to recapture the revenue that the sagging sales of their calculators was causing.
+The result was the Altair 8800 computer, a "complete" (albeit, quite limited without additional expansion) Intel 8080 microprocessor-based computer kit that sold for $379, or in fully-assembled for $479.
+Another front-cover feature in Popular Electronics magazine, and MITS was on its way to an astounding (yet daunting to the small company) success.
+MITS' place in history was cemented as the maker of the first "minicomputer" replacement, or "personal computer" at a price that made it affordable to a mass market of computer hobbyists.

 The last desktop electronic calculator offered by MITS was the Model 7440, exhibited here, introduced in early 1974.
-The 7440 was a scientific calculator, providing many of the features of earlier, and very expensive desktop scientific calculators such as those made by Wang, Hewlett Packard, Compucorp, and others.
-However, the 7440 was a bit dated and out-classed as soon as it was introduced, as in mid-1972, Hewlett Packard had introduced the revolutionary shirt-pocket, scientific, rechargeable HP-35 calculator, which provided essentially the same functionality, in a very high-quality, portable package, for $395.
-While the 7440 was priced at $199.95 for the kit, and $299.95 for the fully-assembled unit, the allure of a "take anywhere" machine like the HP-35, with HP's incredible reputation for quality and innovation, was worth the extra $120 to many professionals who were interested in a handheld turn-key solution from a high-quality company, rather than buying a pre-built desktop machine from a small time player like MITS.
-While those on a budget likely found the $199.95 price for the 7440 in a kit attractive, the market was changing so fast that the allure of the 7440 was short-lived.
+The 7440 was a scientific calculator, providing many of the features of earlier expensive desktop scientific calculators such as those made by Wang, Hewlett Packard, Compucorp, and others.
+However, the 7440 was a bit dated and out-classed as soon as it was introduced, as in mid-1972, Hewlett Packard had introduced the revolutionary shirt-pocket, scientific, rechargeable battery-powered HP-35 calculator, which provided essentially the same functionality as the 7440 in a very high-quality, portable package, for $395.
+While the 7440 was priced at $199.95 for the kit, and $299.95 for the fully-assembled unit, the allure of a "take anywhere" calculator like the HP-35, with HP's incredible reputation for quality and innovation, was worth the extra $120 to many professionals who were interested in a handheld turn-key solution from a high-quality company, rather than buying a pre-built desktop machine from a small time player like MITS.
+While those on a budget likely found the $199.95 price for the 7440 calculator in a kit form attractive, the market was changing so fast that the allure of the 7440 proved to be short-lived.

 The MITS 7440 Programmer (click on Image for View of 7440 Programmer Ad)

 It isn't clear how many 7440's were sold, but the number had to be somewhere in the hundreds of machines at the most.
-The Programmer device probably saw even fewer sales, due to its more technical audience.
-While MITS had a lot of success initially with their calculator kits, the realities of the marketplace simply made it impractical for MITS to continue to be competitive by the end of 1973.
+The Programmer device probably saw far fewer sales, due to its limited audience.
+While MITS had a lot of success initially with their calculator products, the realities of the marketplace made it impractical for MITS to continue to be competitive by the end of 1973.